amirho1/react-special-cursor/README.md

 # custom-react-cursor

-A [React](https://reactjs.org) Custom able cursor that can decorate your site also I didn't use styling through javascript a lot only color is
+A [React](https://reactjs.org) Custom able cursor that can decorate your site also your hand is open to manipulate the cursor with css

 ## [Demo live](https://amirho1.github.io/react-special-cursor/)